danielchristiancazares/freespace2/docs/PLAN_REFACTOR_TEXTURE_MANAGER.md

 **Mechanism**:

+- Prefer renderer-owned submission helpers gated by capability tokens (avoids “hidden submits” inside the texture manager).
+  - The renderer already has an init-only token and submit+wait helper (`InitCtx`, `submitInitCommandsAndWait`); treat that as the reference pattern for “one-off, block until complete” without a queue-wide stall.
-- For one-off submissions, use a fence or timeline wait on the submitted work
+- If a one-off submit must remain in a manager, wait only on the submitted work (fence/timeline), never `queue.waitIdle()`.
-- Longer-term: consolidate one-off submissions under renderer-owned capability tokens

 ---